Item 29: Listen to Clippy

 Item 31 describes the ecosystem of helpful tools available in the Rust toolbox, but one tool is sufficiently helpful and important to get promoted to an Item of its very own: Clippy.

-• Correctness: warn about common programming errors.
+• Correctness: Warns about common programming errors

 For example, the following code builds fine: